google/WebFundamentals/src/content/en/showcase/2016/service-worker-perf.md

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/a/google.com/spreadsheets/d/18uCZKpkXii3eD2Z9pzqNdIYa8sjCI-zOnHjr5KkZmaE/pubchart?oid=1028704919&amp;format=interactive"></iframe>

-It's great to see that more than half of our signed-in users opted in to receiving push notifications.
+It's great to see that more than half of our signed-in users opted to receive push notifications.

 ### App install banners